“Where should I go on vacation?” or “Where should I travel next?”

-On my Instagram account @SpendLifeTraveling I share some of the best and most inspiring travel pictures from incredible travel photographers to stimulate your wanderlust.
+On my Instagram account @SpendLifeTraveling I share some of the best and most inspiring travel pictures from incredible travel photographers to stimulate your wanderlust and to hopefully help you decide where to travel to next.

-It is great to see how pictures can inspire people and help them choose their next travel destination.
+It is great to see how pictures can inspire people and help them choose their travel destinations.
 But, more than anything, it helps me realize how much more of the world I would like to see! 🙂

 It has been so much fun to research all these different places to be able to include some information with each picture.
 And, as promised, from time to time I will dedicate an article to the most popular Instagram travel pictures.